SRI-CSL/sri-glibc-malloc/README.md

 regions that are under our control.

+* Things that we could elaborate on:
-Pointers to the files in question?
+  * Pointers to the files in question?

-Maintaining the important glibc invariant
+  * Maintaining the important glibc invariant (no adjacent free chunks).

-Mmapped memory also has metadata, which we store in the main arena.
+  * Mmapped memory also has metadata, which we store in the main arena.

-Chunks no longer overlap.
+  * Chunks no longer overlap.

-Minimum size increased so as to avoid messing with the fenceposts.
+  * Minimum size increased so as to avoid messing with the fenceposts.

-Psmalloc?
+  * Memory exhaustion robustness

 # Testing Regime